jemacchi/gscloud-in-nutshell/README.md

 ## Download helm dependencies (optional)

-No need to do it really, since charts/ folder is included in the repository (bad !, but just to make it easier for those that want to just get a zip file with everything inside)
+No need to do it really, since charts/ folder is included in the repository (just to make it easier for those that want to get a zip file with everything inside)

 ```bash
 helm dependency update